Guide

 How common is underinsurance?

 The risk of underinsurance increases when the economy is under pressure.
-And as costs have been going up across the board, the underinsurance gap between property rebuild costs and the amount buildings are currently insured for in the UK, is widening.
+And when costs have gone up across the board, the underinsurance gap between property rebuild costs and the amount buildings are insured for in the UK widens.

 We’ve already mentioned that the underinsurance gap widens when the economy is under pressure, and in the current climate we’ve all noticed that the cost of everything – from food to fuel – has gone up.
 And insurance is no exception.
 Some of this is down to inflation, but this is not the only reason.